BECOME A PRECINCT COMMITTEE PERSON

 As a PC, you are a representative of the Arizona Democratic Party in your precinct, or neighborhood.

-Elections are truly won or lost in precincts, especially in Maricopa County, and PCs are vital to ensuring strong Democratic support for Democratic candidates and issues.
+Elections are truly won or lost in precincts, and PCs are vital to ensuring strong Democratic support for Democratic candidates and issues.

 The primary role of the PCs for each precinct is to: